 Grade changes from "Incomplete" ("IN") to a letter grade must be made within the time limit provision explained under "Explanation of Grade Symbols" in this catalog.
-A grade of "Incomplete" may be changed by the instructor within the one year time limit by completing a Removal of Incomplete form and filing it with the Registrar's Office.
-Grade changes from "Postponement of Final Examination" ("EP") to a letter grade should be made as soon as possible after the student has taken the authorized postponed final examination.
+A grade of "Incomplete" may be changed by the instructor by completing a Removal of Incomplete form and filing it with the Registrar's Office no later than the end of the final exam period, one year from the semester the incomplete was received.
+Grade changes from "Postponement of Final Examination" ("EP") to a letter grade should be made within 30 days after the student has taken the authorized postponed final examination.
 As explained under "Postponement of Final Examination Procedures" in this catalog, if a postponed final examination is not taken before the end of the fall or spring term following the one for which it was approved, the grade in the course is changed by the Registrar's Office to "F." Prior to that time the instructor may change the "EP" to another letter grade by completing a Change of Grade form and filing it with the Registrar's Office.

 Any other change of grade must be initiated by the instructor on the required form available in the Registrar's Office and in the Offices of the College Deans.
-All requests for a change t f grade should be accompanied by a statement explaining the requested change.
+All requests for a change of grade should be accompanied by a statement explaining the requested change.
 It is the policy to change a grade (other than "Incomplete") only in the case of error.
 Additional work performed by a student may not be used to raise a grade that has been reported to the Registrar's Office.
-Requests for a change of grade require the approval of the Director of the Division in which the course is offered before the Registrar will make the change on the student's record.
+Requests for a change of grade require the approval of the Dean and the Director of the Division in which the course is offered before the Registrar will make the change on the student's record.